McCarthy goes all-in on border with second GOP stopgap funding attempt

 Leaders have not yet revealed new bill text for the proposal, but McCarthy indicated it would be a proposal that the conference discussed last week, attaching the bulk of the House Republicans’ H.R.
 2 border crackdown bill that passed earlier this year.

-That bill includes numerous Trump-era policies like requiring authorities to detain all migrants or return them to Mexico or their home country and re-starting construction of the border wall.
-But the stopgap would nix mandating that employers use E-Verify, a system used to check whether someone is authorized to work in the U.S. – which some moderate Republicans opposed.
+That bill includes numerous Trump-era policies such as requiring authorities to detain all migrants or return them to Mexico or their home country, and restarting construction of the border wall.
+But the stopgap would nix mandating that employers use E-Verify, a system used to check whether someone is authorized to work in the U.S. — which some moderate Republicans opposed.

 McCarthy stressed that Republicans are focusing on policies at the border rather than funding.

 The length of a stopgap could also change compared to the month-long measure that leaders were forced to pull from the House floor last week.
-McCarthy said he is looking at extending government funding from 30 to 45 days.
+McCarthy said he is looking at extending government funding from 30-45 days.

 Turmoil over how to approach government funding has roiled the GOP.